loku-sama/arrear_pension_calculator/README.md

 # Intended Users :
 1. Officials who works with pensioners
 2. Pensioners himself/herself

 # Whats New in Ver.
+1.1.0 :
+1. New Component Additional Pension added.
+2. Now Basic Pension can also be calculated from Comp.
+Schedule window.
+3. Minor improvements and Bug Fixes.

+# Whats New in Ver.
 1.0.2 :
 In this latest release a major bug showing wrong results for giving From date input first day of month and To date input any day of a month not in the same year.
 But this bug has been fixed in the latest release of version 1.0.2.
 Please download the latest version and delete your old one.